abdiel-vega/spotify-cli/README.md

 ## introduction

-This project is a **Python-based command-line interface** that lets you control **Spotify playback**, search the catalog, and view the current playing song's album art all without leaving your terminal.
+This project is a **Python-based terminal user interface** that lets you control **Spotify playback**, search the catalog, and view the current playing song's album art all without leaving your terminal.
 It connects to your Spotify account via the Web API and renders a live, auto-refreshing dashboard with full-color ASCII album art, real-time track progress, and single-keypress controls.

 The interface is built on Rich's alternate screen buffer for flicker-free rendering and uses a threaded input listener (`msvcrt`) to capture keypresses instantly, which means no Enter key required for common actions.